-Because different weather emergencies call for different responses, it's not guaranteed that all shelters will be accepting people as soon as there is bad weather.
+Because different weather emergencies call for different responses, it’s not guaranteed that all shelters will begin accepting people as soon as there is bad weather.
 Residents should always check with the county for the latest information before heading to any shelter.

-Osceola County will also provide shelters for those with special needs.
+Osceola County will also provide shelter information for those with special needs.
 Those with special needs must register with the county ahead of a storm.
-People can register an individual with special needs through the county's online registry form.
+People can register an individual with special needs through the county’s online registry form.
 You can find a form explaining eligibility here.
 OCOEM also provides a list of special needs shelters on their website.

 OCOEM also works to provide pet-friendly shelters.
 Emergency management officials clarify pets are allowed to be sheltered at designated areas, but not necessarily sheltered with their owners.
 Owners must be prepared for their pets to be housed in a different area of the shelter.
 You can check out a list of pet-friendly shelters here.

 It's important to note that not all shelters accept pets, so make sure the one you're planning to visit does before you head there.